 Communication defines workplace culture, which is ultimately reflected in your brand.
 And it plays a key role in the nurturing and retention of top talent.
 Weekly newsletters and emails are no longer effective ways for getting your message across.
 It is ever more essential that your internal channels be immediate, targeted, measurable—and mobile.
 Most importantly, they must be faster than the speed of change.
 While you might not always make people 100% comfortable with change, you will be able to minimize their discomfort.

 The first step in figuring out how to manage change is to understand why people are resisting it.
 Tools that facilitate the gathering of feedback from resistors will improve the process that ultimately leads to acceptance.
+And don't be afraid to ask questions directly and listen to the answers you get, some of which might surprise you.

 2. Workplace Generation Gaps Shouldn’t Be Communication Gaps